 N.B.
 The CVP will be at an aid intensity of up to 90%.
+It is not possible for a partner to cover this percentage contribution 'in-kind'.

 11.7 Collaborators

 Should the applicant wish to have any collaborators, these can be included in the application form.
 The expected contribution/s by the said collaborators should be stated and supported by a letter of intent.
 These collaborators may be foreign or local.
 They are not eligible to receive funding through this proposal.